NUS-HPC-AI-Lab/VideoSys/docs/dcp.md

 Adjust these settings based on your specific needs to optimize the performance.

-For complete examples, please refer to [dcp_launch.sh](../examples/training/open_sora/dcp_launch.sh)
+For complete benchmark examples, please refer to [benchmark.sh](../examples/training/open_sora/benchmark.sh)

 #### Customization for new models
 The above example is for Open-Sora.
 To customize DCP training with your own model, there are a few lines of code to adapt.

 1. import and create profiler